-Where possible, contractors approved by the Diocese or Sunderland Council will be used to carry out maintenance and construction work in school on large scale projects.
-If a contractor is employed directly (not through the Diocese or Property Services) the Headteacher is responsible for liaising with the Contractor regarding on site risk assessment and it is accepted that this will be through the Site Development Officer.
+Where possible, contractors approved by the Diocese, Sunderland Council or Hartlepool Council will be used to carry out maintenance and construction work in school on large scale projects.
+If a contractor is employed directly (not through the Diocese or Property Services) the Headteacher is responsible for liaising with the Contractor regarding on site risk assessment and it is accepted that this will be through the Site Development Officer/Site Manager/Caretaker.

-Staff are responsible for reporting any outstanding repairs to the Site Development Officer and Headteacher.
+Staff are responsible for reporting any outstanding repairs to the Site Development Officer/Site Manager/Caretaker and Headteacher.
 In particular, repairs to floor surfaces must be reported promptly and action taken to make areas safe on a temporary basis.